Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 With these role changes, there have also been office changes.
 Dr. Choca is now in Gage 405K (Dienes' former office), Dr. Dienes is in Gage 405F (my former office), and I am in Gage 400D (Choca's former office).

 There will be some transition as Dr. Dienes and I learn about our new roles, so I hope you will bear with us as we take on these new responsibilities.
 Please let me know if you have any questions or concerns.

 The Psychology Department of Harper College (http://dept.harpercollege.edu/psychology/) has recently partnered with Roosevelt University to create multiple options for students to earn their Bachelor or Master of Arts degree and optionally participate in psychological research.
 Check out http://dept.harpercollege.edu/psychology/partnership.html for more information.

-The PhD Program in Industrial Organizational Psychology received the final approval from the Higher Learning Commission and has accepted five outstanding students to start on this program in the Fall.
+The PhD Program in Industrial Organizational Psychology received the final approval from the Higher Learning Commission.

 The information contained within this section is provided solely as a service to our students/alumni.
 The Department of Psychology at Roosevelt University is not responsible for the veracity or accuracy of its contents.Click here to see all posts